Localization testing has a broad definition, and you need a broad set of tools to do the job efficiently.

 Localization Issue Tracking & Management

-Even today, I see many companies using Word documents or Excel spreadsheets for reporting defects and tracking statuses.
+Even today, we see many companies using Word documents or Excel spreadsheets for reporting defects and tracking statuses.

 Lets just take a quick look at a typical localization testing life cycle:

-Do I need to tell you what can happen if you use Excel to track this workflow?
+We need to tell you what can happen if you use Excel to track this workflow.